Ngo-Nghi-10/DSP301x_asm2_nghinvFX11890-funix.edu.vn/README.md

 file_name = input('Enter a class to grade (i.e. class1 for class1.txt): ')
 ```

-* using opne(file_name.txt,'r+') with mode 'r+' : read and write
+* Using opne(file_name.txt,'r+') with mode 'r+' : read and write
-*need to use the dataframe in the task 3 to complete task 4.
-The data need to write to the grade file is from dataframe in task 3
+* Need to use the dataframe in the task 3 to complete task 4.
+The data need to write to the grade file is ID number and grades from dataframe in task 3

 ```python
 #load and prepare data